 The communicant also alleges that the Party concerned fails to recognise that, contrary to Rule 45.41(2) of the Civil Procedure Rules, an “Aarhus Convention claim” should not be limited to claims for judicial review and should include, for instance, private nuisance claims such as the present case.

+The communicant contends that she has been prevented to date from the review of her case on the merits, notwithstanding that she has been trying to resolve dust and noise pollution since 2008 and also, that she has: (a) had to appear or be represented at six High Court hearings since 2010, and (b) issued three separate sets of Court of Appeal proceedings (all relating to costs).
+The communicant contends that despite this, it has not been possible to actually issue legal proceedings to stop the pollution precisely because of the costs concerns.
+She submits that this has prevented her having timely access to justice as required by article 9, paragraph 4, of the Convention.

 The communicant asks the Committee to, inter alia, make findings that:

 Private nuisance proceedings fall clearly within the Aarhus Convention and that if there is any doubt as to whether a private nuisance claim may fall within the Convention a purposive, inclusive approach should be taken such that the Convention is assumed to apply.